EFontesP90/LLSim5G/README.md

 The physical (PHY) link layer of a wireless communication system is typically simulated through LLSs, mathematically modeling the point-to-point communication of a paired transmitter (Tx) and receiver (Rx) with a detailed link characterization and evaluating metrics such as bit/block error rate (BER/BLER) and signal-to-interference-plus-noise ratio (SINR) (typically used as reference inputs to system-level simulators (SLS)) [4].
-Multiple research fields take advantage of LLSs for advancing fields such as radio resource management, interference management, channel estimation, Multiple-Input Multiple-Output (MIMO) and Adaptive Modulation and Coding (AMC) scheme.
+Multiple research fields could take advantage of LLSim5G for advancing fields such as radio resource management, network slicing, V2V and D2D communications, interference management, channel estimation, MIMO and Adaptive Modulation and Coding scheme.
 In such context, the initial version of the LLSsim5G could be a useful tool for addressing various open research challenges.

 ## Table of Contents